fmnitsch/movie-night/README.md

 # Movie Night

 A personal project to help users search for and save their top-5 movies to a watch list.
-Built using React and using calls to the OMDB Api.
+Built using React and using calls to the OMDB Api (http://www.omdbapi.com/).

 Makes use of: